AdrianLungu/XOLIB.COM/README.md

 be omited from the documents in this repo and may be stored in a private Gist.
 Please send any confidental info for this project to Seth Moeckel (Digitalblueeye) for stashing.

+Additionally, Refer to Seth for any info about the analytics tracking, the reference etc for this website.